manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 I would like to test reusable containers further, to see how they compare to vacuum sealing in the long term.
 I have heard of several people using reusable containers for both filter and espresso beans, and have tried it myself with positive results, but am yet to gather sufficient data to make any reliable conclusions.

-One thing to note when choosing a reusable container: be aware that some type of plastic (e.g. PP - polypropylene) may become brittle when stored at freezer temperature and may therefore crack.
+One thing to note when choosing a reusable container: be aware that some type of plastic (e.g. PP - polypropylene) may become brittle when stored at freezer temperature, which could lead to them cracking.

 ### Reusable containers - with vacuum

 Reusable containers with valves for attaching a vacuum sealer may appear promising but they are not without issues.
 The effectiveness of these contained will be dependent on how well the seal and valve maintains the vacuum within the container over time.
 When I have tried zip-lock bags with valves I have found that air sometimes leaks back into the bag within a few days, particularly if the bag has been reused.

 The [method](https://medium.com/e/down-the-vacuum-sealing-rabbit-hole-7b431141240) used by Aaron Clark at Botany Coffee is a promising solution for cafes and avoids the use of disposable plastic.
 A vacuum degassing chamber and small glass jars are used to freeze individual doses of coffee.
-Aaron Clark has stated that the vacuum appears to be maintained for around 3 months using this method, which could therefore be viewed as an appropriate timeframe to used this storage method:
+Aaron Clark has stated that the vacuum appears to be maintained for around 3 months using this method, which could therefore be viewed as an appropriate timeframe to use this storage method: